pablobm/pygame-tutorial/00100-simplest-pygame-program/text.md

 ## Questions

+1. Type the program and run it.
+What does it do?
-1. Explain with your own words what this program does at each step
+2. Explain in your own words what this program does at each step.
-2. How would you make the window be 640 pixels wide and 480 pixels high?
+3. How would you make the window be 640 pixels wide and 480 pixels high?